panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 `name;` inside the body of the class declares a public field `name`.

-The public fields declared such a way is expressive: simply looking at the fields declarations you understand on what data operates the class.
+The public fields declared such a way is expressive: a quick look at the fields declarations is enough to understand the class's data structure.

 Moreover, the class field can be initialized right away at declaration.